euroscipy/euroscipy_proceedings/papers/kelsey_dsouza/01_dsouza.rst

 Summary
 =======

-I have described PySTEMM, a tool, model library, and approach for building executable concept models for a variety of STEM subjects.
-The PySTEMM approach, using immutable objects and pure functions in Python, applies to all STEM areas and supports learning with pictures, narrative, animation, and graph plots, with minimal incidental complexity and code debugging issues.
+I have described PySTEMM as a tool, model library, and approach for building executable concept models for a variety of STEM subjects.
+The PySTEMM approach, using immutable objects and pure functions in Python, can apply to all STEM areas.
+It supports learning through pictures, narrative, animation, and graph plots, all generated from a single model definition, with minimal incidental complexity and code debugging issues.
 Such modeling, if given a more central role in K-12 STEM education, could make STEM learning much more deeply engaging.

 ..
 TODO: extension: interactive models, tiled interface, web publish, differential equations, symbolic with sympy.